jminjie/fourhands/README.md

 If you don't have an SSL cert you can comment out the https server and uncomment the http server in index.js.
 But note that a secure connection is required for MIDI access (localhost is secure by default).

 Client should be available at localhost:30001.

+## Demo video
+I'm going to try to record a short demo video some time in the next few days to show how seamless the jamming experience is.
+For now feel free to try it for yourself.